jwalton/thedreaming.org/_posts/2021-10-20-kubernetes-for-developers-part-1.markdown

 root@bash:/# curl http://gameservice.default.svc.cluster.local/
 ```

 This provides us with a powerful way to link our applications together - each application can find services it wants to interact with just by looking up the service via DNS.
-Note that we can connect to the service via a fully qualified domain name like "gameservice.default.svc.cluster.local" ("default" here is the namespace we are currently running it - we'll talk more about namespaces in part 2), or we can just use the "gameservice" domain name to find the one running in the local namespace.
+Note that we can connect to the service via a fully qualified domain name like "gameservice.default.svc.cluster.local" ("default" here is the namespace we are currently running it - we'll talk more about namespaces in [part two](http://www.thedreaming.org/2021/10/21/kubernetes-for-developers-part-2/)), or we can just use the "gameservice" domain name to find the one running in the local namespace.
 This works because Kubernetes automatically configures a search path in /etc/resolv.conf.

 We can also create services for resources that aren't in Kubernetes: